Are you new to blogging and don’t know what a self-hosted blog is?

 1. Get a domain name + hosting

 First thing first, choose a reliable hosting provider like Bluehost.
-You don’t want to your blog hacked the first day you go self-hosted.
+You don’t want your blog to get hacked the first day you go self-hosted.
 So avoid cheap providers.
-I had to clean an hacked website for a client and IT’S NOT fun!
+I cleaned hacked websites for clients and IT’S NOT fun!

 Click here to get started with Bluehost or click the picture below.